 - 5.7.1 Where it is alleged that a student has committed an academic offence and the student has, in respect of the same piece of work, submitted a claim to the University Extenuating Circumstances Panel (ECP), matters will be dealt with as follows: - a) The University Academic Offences Committee shall determine whether the allegation against the student is proven. - b) Where the Academic Offences Committee finds the allegation to be proven, it shall recommend the penalty to be applied by the Board of Examiners.
-In determining the penalty, the Board of Examiners shall take full account of the ECP's finding as to the extent to which the claimed circumstances mitigate the commission of the academic offence and/or warrant any clemency in respect of the penalty. - 5.7.2 Further details of the procedures relating to Academic Offences are set out in Part A of the University General Regulations and additional information on coursework is set out in Part Q of the University General Regulations.
+The Board of Examiners shall take account of the ECP's decision of the validity or otherwise of the extenuating circumstances when considering the penalty. - 5.7.2 Further details of the procedures relating to Academic Offences are set out in Part A of the University General Regulations and additional information on coursework is set out in Part Q of the University General Regulations.